Tmpertor/Raven-Storm/README.md

 ## What makes it different?

 - [x] **Automated** and **helpful** for **advanced usage**.
-- [x] **Effective** and **powerful** in shuting down hosts and servers.
+- [x] **Effective** and **powerful** in shutting down hosts and servers.
 - [x] Root/su/sudo **only** needed for stronger POD, but not required.
 - [x] **Testing** and **performing stronger attacks** is the goal of Raven-Storm.
-- [x] The old version of Raven-Storm supports a **ddos mode** to connect and make every attack stronger.
+- [x] The old version of Raven-Storm supports a **DDoS mode** to connect and make every attack stronger.
 - [x] Features 3 different layer attacks Layer 3, Layer 4, and Layer 7

 ## What attack to use:

-For devices on your local network use: l3.
+For devices on your local network use the l3 module.

-For UPD/TCP services of devices use: l4.
+For UPD/TCP services of devices use the l4 module.

-For websites use: flood.
+For websites use the flood module.

 ## Documentation and Installation: